 Some applications rely on the above-mentioned 1p command for printing.
-In this case, enter the correct command in the application's print dialog (but usually without specifying \(\frac{filename}{\)} \), for example, lp -d (queuename).
+In this case, enter the correct command in the application's print dialog (but usually without specifying \( \langle filename \rangle \)), for example, 1p -d \( \langle queuename \rangle \).
 To make this work with KDE programs, enable 'Print through an external program'.
 Otherwise you cannot enter the print command.

-Using the CUPS Printing System Tools such as XDD and the KDE program kprinter provide a graphical interface to choose among queues and to set both CUPS standard options and printer-specific options as made available through the PPD file.
-You can use kprinter as the standard printing interface of other (non-KDE) applications by specifying kprinter or kprinter -- stdin as the print command in the print dialogs of these applications.
+Using the CUPS Printing System Tools such as XPP and the KDE program kprinter provide a graphical interface to choose among queues and to set both CUPS standard options and printer-specific options as made available through the PPD file.
+You can use kprinter as the standard printing interface of other (non-KDE) applications by specifying kprinter or kprinter--stdin as the print command in the print dialogs of these applications.
 The behavior of the application itself determines which of these two commands to choose.
-If set up correctly, the application should call the kprinter dialog whenever a print job is issued from it, so you can use the dialog to select a gueue and to set other printing options.
+If set up correctly, the application should call the kprinter dialog whenever a print job is issued from it, so you can use the dialog to select a queue and to set other printing options.
 This requires that the application's own print setup does not conflict with that of kprinter and that printing options are only changed through kprinter after it has been enabled.